mattam82/rocq-prover.org/data/pages/governance.md

 - Managing the specific project.
 - Writing code directly to repositories.
 - Eliciting and screening the contributions of others.
-- Ensuring that the Project Leader, Rocq Coordinator, and Delegates/Team Leaders are aware of community needs.
+- Ensuring that the Project Leader, Rocq Core Team, and Delegates/Team Leaders are aware of community needs.

 Generally, Maintainers only have authority over the specific Projects they are responsible for though it is expected that Maintainers of different Projects